Jayeshuttam/FlickrFlights/README.md

 4.File->Open Project->project location
 5.You are good to go

-Note:This App uses Flight-Reservation Website as backend so go ahead and download the repository and execute the node server.Then only this app would work
+Note:This App uses Flight-Reservation Website as backend so go ahead and download the repository and execute the node server.Then only this app would work when nodeJs server will be running else it wont work
-You can clik here to go to the link[here &rarr;](https://portfolio-template.surge.sh)
+You can clik here to go to the link[here &rarr;](https://github.com/Jayeshuttam/Flight-Reservation.git)

 Second Method